 Using Base58 makes Solana keys easier to read and share by shortening their representation and avoiding confusion caused by similar-looking characters.

-Uint8 is another private key format commonly used on Solana.
-In this format, a 256-bit private key, as used on Bitcoin and Ethereum, is broken down into 32 chunks of 8 bits each.
+Uint8 is another common private key format on Solana.
+In this format, a 256-bit private key, as used in Bitcoin and Ethereum, is split into 32 chunks of 8 bits each.
 Each 8-bit chunk is represented as a Uint8 number.
 As a result, the entire private key becomes an array of 32 Uint8 values.

 Since computers work very well with 8 bytes, Uint8 is more efficient and more precise than other formats.